-Inspiring Australia - Science Engagement Program: Sponsorship Grants for Student Science Engagement and International Competitions processes
+1. Sponsorship Grants for Student Science Engagement and International Competitions 2025 processes

-The Inspiring Australia - Science Engagement Program is designed to achieve Australian Government objectives
+The Inspiring Australia - Science Engagement Program: Sponsorship Grants for Student Science Engagement and International Competitions is designed to achieve Australian Government objectives

-This grant opportunity is part of the above grant program which contributes to the Department of Industry, Science and Resources' (DISR) Outcome One: Support economic growth, productivity and job creation for all Australians by investing in science, technology and commercialisation, growing innovative and competitive businesses, industries and regions, and supporting resources.

-DISR works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+This grant opportunity is part of the above grant program which contributes to the Department of Industry, Science and Resources' (DISR) Outcome One: Support economic growth, productivity and job creation for all Australians by investing in science and technology, growing innovative and competitive businesses, industries and regions, and supporting a strong resources sector.
+DISR works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Principles (CGRPs).